STRATOVARIUS - Visions In My Head By Carl Begai

 the main idea for 'If The Story Is Over' two or three years ago, and I

-presented it to Jani Liimatainen (ex-SONATA ARCTICA) about a year ago.
+Jani Liimatainen (ex-SONATA ARCTICA) about a year ago.

 We co-wrote the song and he composed the lyrics.
 There was room for one